FireSoul04/FireSoul04/README.md

 I like videogames, in my account there are some games made by myself, mainly using C++.

-I like cybersecurity too and I'd like to study for a cybersecurity master degree in order to expand my knowledge of computer security, networks and cryptography.

 I studied computer programming since highschool, now the languages I know are:
 * C
 * C++